What is content marketing and why is it powerful?

 The power of content marketing

 You may have heard about content marketing.
-And you may also be wondering just what content marketing is.
-Simply put, it is the creation and publication of content tailored for a specific audience.
-And it can come in many forms: industry magazines, blogs, case studies, newsletters, white papers, slide share, video….
+And you may also be wondering just what it is.
+Simply put, content marketing is the creation and publication of content tailored for a specific audience.
+And it can come in many forms: industry magazines, blogs, case studies, newsletters, white papers, slide shares, videos….

 The concept of content marketing is new for many businesses.
 However, it may come as a surprise to learn that it has been around for a long time.
 Here are some early examples: